rezamarzban/AI-TensorFlow.js/README.md

 All of TensorFlow.js examples and demoes in the web are complicated and confusing, But this project is consist of few codes which make it easy to understanding.

-Completed project with visual environment is available in my another repository at: https://github.com/marzban2030/TensorFlow.js-vis
+Complicated full project with visual environment is available in my another repository at: https://github.com/marzban2030/TensorFlow.js-vis

 If there is hardware resource limitations in your system such as GPU texture size limit to running webGL replace below code lines in "model.js" file: